EladBeber/CTFlearn-Writeups/Forensics/Medium/UP FOR A LITTLE CHALLENGE?/README.md

 As you can assume... the flag is not correct :).\
 So , after trying few more tools we dont find something special, So lets use the URL.\
 We get a rar file , after extracting him and get inside the folder - "Did I Forget Again?"
-We see a jpeg file.
+We see a jpeg file -"Loo Nothing Becomes Useless ack"
 After trying a lot of tools that not bring nothing , lets think... , Maybe there is a hidden file that we forgot to check !?\
 Lets use ```ls -a```.
 YeS ! there is , So lets use ```ctrl+h```\
 We get a rar with a locked jpeg file inside , We need the password to unlock the jpeg.